fritteli/gentoo-overlay/README.md

 fritteli's Gentoo overlay
 =========================

 Gentoo overlay with some ebuilds that I found either outdated or missing in the official repository or in other overlays.
-Ebuilds are usually removed from this overlay whenever I find a version available in the official tree or in another overlay (provided I'm content with them).
+Ebuilds are usually removed from this overlay whenever I find a version available in the official tree or in another overlay (provided I'm satisfied with them).

 Build status of master branch, as seen by repoman: [![build status](https://gittr.ch/ci/projects/9/status.png?ref=master)](https://gittr.ch/ci/projects/9?ref=master)